Chart Color Schemes

 The exceptional employment performance in Oakdale places it among Australia's strongest labour markets

-Conversely, professional & technical services have lower representation at 4.3% versus the regional average of 11.5%.
-Employment opportunities locally appear limited based on Census data comparing working population to resident population.
-Over the 12 months to September 2025, employment increased by 5.7%, labour force increased by 5.6%, and unemployment fell by 0.1 percentage points in Oakdale.
-In Greater Sydney, employment grew by 2.1%, labour force expanded by 2.4%, and unemployment rose by 0.2 percentage points during the same period.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%.
-National forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oakdale's employment mix suggests local employment should increase by 6.1% over five years and 12.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services have lower representation at 4.3% compared to the regional average of 11.5%.
+Employment opportunities locally appear limited based on Census data.
+Between September 2024 and September 2025, employment increased by 5.5%, while labour force grew by 5.5%, reducing unemployment by 0.1 percentage points.
+In Greater Sydney, employment grew by 2.1%, labour force expanded by 2.4%, but unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Oakdale's employment mix suggests local employment should grow by 6.1% in five years and 12.6% in ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment